How Former Athletes Lose Their Drive to Exercise (And How to Rekindle It)

 Even if it’s gradual.

 Even if it’s baby steps (or crawls) forward.
 Focus on walking those few extra blocks… lifting 5 more pounds… or doing 10 more minutes on the elliptical.
 Just push yourself a little bit more each time.
 Better you best.
 Over.
 And over again.
-Then watch as you start to close the gap between where you are and where you used to be.
+Then watch yourself close the gap between where you are and where you used to be.

 P.S.
 If you want to awaken that inner athlete again and restore your athleticism - check out a free issue of Mind-Body Breakthroughs - where I do a deep dive on the mindset, habits and strategies of the fittest athletes on the planet.